Overview of Julian Jaynes’s Theory of Consciousness and the Bicameral Mind

 If you are interested in understanding of Jaynes’s theory, we recommend the following:

-1. Start by reading Jaynes’s book, The Origin of Consciousness in the Breakdown of the Bicameral Mind.
-If you are short on time, start by reading Julian Jaynes’s article “Consciousness and the Voices of the Mind.”
+- Start by reading Jaynes’s book, The Origin of Consciousness in the Breakdown of the Bicameral Mind.
+If you are short on time, start by reading Julian Jaynes’s article “Consciousness and the Voices of the Mind.

-2. Read our latest book, Conversations on Consciousness and the Bicameral Mind: Interviews with Leading Thinkers on Julian Jaynes’s Theory, which extends and clarifies the theory, and answers many of the questions people still have after reading Jaynes’s book.
+- Our latest book, Conversations on Consciousness and the Bicameral Mind: Interviews with Leading Thinkers on Julian Jaynes’s Theory, also provides an excellent starting point, explaining Jaynes’s ideas in a highly readable manner.
+It also extends and clarifies the theory, and answers many of the questions people still have after reading Jaynes’s book.

-4. Read The Julian Jaynes Collection, which contains additional material by Jaynes as well as interviews and in-depth discussion of his theory, and Gods, Voices, and the Bicameral Mind and Reflections on the Dawn of Consciousness, which provide additional discussion of Jaynes’s ideas by a variety of scholars, as well as articles by Jaynes himself.
-These three books expands on various aspects of Jaynes’s theory, update the reader on research relevant to his ideas, and address common critiques of Jaynes’s theory.
+- Read The Julian Jaynes Collection, which contains additional material by Jaynes as well as interviews and in-depth discussion of his theory, Gods, Voices, and the Bicameral Mind, and Reflections on the Dawn of Consciousness, which provide additional discussion of Jaynes’s ideas by a variety of scholars, as well as articles by Jaynes himself.
+These three books expand upon various aspects of Jaynes’s theory, update the reader on research relevant to his ideas, and address common critiques of Jaynes’s theory.